Multi-Scale Diffusion: Enhancing Spatial Layout in High-Resolution Panoramic Image Generation: Related Work

 The use of diffusion models for panoramic image generation has garnered significant research attention.
 Due to challenges in data acquisition and computational efficiency, directly generating panoramas presents numerous difficulties.
 Existing methods can be mainly divided into two categories: image extrapolation methods \cite{avrahami2022blended, avrahami2023blended}, which extrapolate image edges, and approaches that integrate multiple diffusion paths to fuse overlapped denoising paths without additional training or fine-tuning \cite{jimenez2023mixture, zhang2023diffcollage, tang2023emergent}.

-The MultiDiffusion \cite{BarTal2023MultiDiffusionFD} exemplifies the second category of diffusion models, proving to be feasible and effective.
+The MultiDiffusion \cite{BarTal2023MultiDiffusionFD} exemplifies the second category of diffusion models, proving feasible and practical.
 It has laid a foundation for numerous subsequent studies.
-SCALECRAFTER \cite{he2023scalecrafter} adapts diffusion models for higher resolutions by dilating convolution kernels at specific layers.
-Demofusion \cite{du2024demofusion} employs an “upsample-diffuse-denoise” loop to progressively convert low-resolution images to high-resolution ones.
+SCALECRAFTER \cite{he2023scalecrafter} adapts diffusion models for higher resolutions by dilating convolution kernels, while Demofusion uses an "upsample-diffuse-denoise" loop to generate high-resolution ones progressively.
 However, these methods focus on generating high-resolution images rather than panoramic ones.
-SyncDiffusion \cite{lee2023syncdiffusion} ensures consistent quality across panoramic images by calculating perceptual loss across multiple windows.
-TwinDiffusion \cite{zhou2024twindiffusion} achieves smoother transitions and fewer seams by tightly aligning adjacent parts of the panoramic image space.
+SyncDiffusion \cite{lee2023syncdiffusion} ensures consistency across panoramic images by calculating perceptual loss across windows.
+TwinDiffusion \cite{zhou2024twindiffusion} achieves smoother transitions by aligning adjacent image parts.
 Nevertheless, these methods are limited to generating scene images repetitively in either the length or width direction.
 When extending in both directions simultaneously, conflicting scene layouts in different windows result in a chaotic overall image layout.

 To address this issue, we build upon existing methods by incorporating guidance from low-resolution images to capture structural details.
 This approach enables the generation of panoramas that are both rich in detail and structurally sound.